XTarekkX/oral-diseases/README.md

 * Performance improved significantly with class weighting
 * Clean dataset structure reduced noise and improved consistency

-(You may include accuracy curves or confusion matrix if generated.)

 ---

 ## 🛠 Tech Stack